-I prefer the spiral-bound edition from 2018 that opens flat.
-This is my personal favorite, and I keep it on my desk close at hand at all times.
+I prefer the spiral-bound edition that opens flat, although it costs a little more.
+I keep it on my desk close at hand at all times.

 The Elements of Style

-Good taste is timeless, as this slim volume demonstrates.
+Good taste is timeless, as this slim volume proves.

 Formerly published as a thick book, the 2018 update of this guide is now found online for free.

-If you’re writing about technology, or struggling to find the right term for something you see on the screen, this book is a good bet.
-For example, the A to Z word lists cover everything from “abort” to “zoom.”
+If you’re writing about technology or struggling to find the right term for something you see on the screen, this book is a good bet.
+For example, the A to Z lists cover everything from “abort” to “zoom.”